BitAndBlack/idml-json-converter/README.md

 ```

 You can use the `getJSON()` method to return the content converted into a JSON string.

+The JSON content will be prettified per default.
+You can disable that behaviour, for example, to save space on your file system: `$idml->setPrettifyOutput(false)`.

 #### Converting JSON content